SLaDOS/markdown-cv/index.md

 • Multi-domain experiences in Informatics, Statistics, Econometrics and Design.

-• Fimiliar with **Python**, as it has been the main language of the most courses and projects.
+• Familiar with **Python**, as it has been the main language of most courses and projects.

 • Also able to code with **C** and **Java** and have the confidence to get started with other languages quickly.